Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/AutoExposureLevel.md

 ## Description

-Exposure compensation.
-The lower the value the darker the image
+Auto exposure offset.
+The lower the value the darker the image.

 !!!
 Tip